treeverse/lakeFS/docs/howto/import.md

 Importing is only possible from the object storage service in which your installation stores its data.
 For example, if lakeFS is configured to use S3, you cannot import data from Azure.

+Importing is enable for local block adapter, with the following limitations:

+- Requires to enable by configuration `blockstore.local.import_enabled`
+- Import will scan only directory level.
+Importing a single file or non-directory path is not supported.
+- Import path should be specified by adding a prefix wot the block adapter's `blockstore.local.allowed_external_prefixes` configured list.

 Although created by lakeFS, import branches behave like any other branch:
 Authorization policies, CI/CD triggering, branch protection rules and all other lakeFS concepts apply to them as well.
 {: .note }